 A related concern is that the new hedge accounting model is heavily based on unobservable and unreliable inputs.
-For many companies, including ours, reliable and upto-date credit data is not readily available.
+For many companies, including ours, reliable and up-to-date credit data is not readily available.
 In addition, for hedges of forecasted debt issuances, we have almost no information about the market supply and demand that will exist at the date we expect to issue our debt.
 We are concerned, therefore, about the complexities of trying to model theoretical transactions in theoretical markets.
 It is certainly not a simplification relative to the current bifurcation-by-risk model.

 Finally, with the increased emphasis on converging with international standards, we do not believe that a significant change to the hedging model, especially one that diverges from the current international model, is justified at this time.
 We are concerned about changing the hedge accounting model now in the U.S. only to have to change again in the near future.
-Making significant changes to our systems, approaches, documentation, etc., as would be required by the proposed amendment, is very costly and probably underestimated.
+Making significant changes to our systems, approaches, documentation, etc., as would be required by the proposed amendment, is very costly and usually underestimated.
 From our perspective, it seems that most of the practice issues and differences in interpretation surrounding hedge accounting have been resolved over the past several years, and we believe such a significant amendment to the hedge accounting model will only create a flood of new implementation questions and interpretation risk.
-Thus, we would strongly recommend either (1) retaining a bifurcation-by-risk approach or (2) developing a joint plan to work with the International Accounting Standards Board to develop a hedging model that will eventually apply under both U.S. GAAP and IFRS.
+Thus, we would strongly recommend either (1) retaining a bifurcation-by-risk approach to hedge accounting or (2) dropping the current project and pursuing a joint plan to work with the International Accounting Standards Board to develop a hedging model that will eventually apply under both U.S. GAAP and IFRS.